 A sin is venial “when the evil done is not seriously wrong; second, when the evil done is seriously wrong but the sinner sincerely believes it is only slightly wrong or does not give full consent to it” (The New Saint Joseph Baltimore Catechism, 32, 33).

-When a Catholic (the penitent) enters the confessional – a dark booth with a kneeling place and a window – he is to reflect on his sins until the priest (the confessor) slides open the window to listen to him.
+When the penitent enters the confessional – a dark booth with a kneeling place and a window – he is to reflect on his sins until the priest (the confessor) slides open the window to listen to him.
 He must separate out the mortal from the venial sins.
-To hold back a mortal sin from the priest is a deadly act that will send him to hell.
+To hold back a mortal sin from the priest will send him to hell.
 Three things are thus required: the penitent must show contrition for his sins, confess them and do works of expiation (penance) that the priest levies on him.

 But the Bible doesn’t distinguish between “mortal” and “venial” sins, rather it declares that “the wages of sin is death” (Rom.
 6:23).
-All sins are transgressions of God’s law and they are all mortal.
+Sins are transgressions of God’s law and they are all mortal.
 The Bible is replete with examples of people who did not see their sin as “seriously wrong” yet were severely judged by God (Lev.
 10:1-2, Num.
 12:1-10, 2Sam.
 6:20-23, Acts 5:3-5).
-In God’s standard of holiness, there is no such thing as “venial sins.”
+In God’s standard of holiness, there is no “venial sin.”

 Granted, as time changes, what qualifies as mortal sin too changes.
 Many years ago, eating meat on Friday was a mortal sin, now it’s no more.
 Abortion used to a serious sin that qualified a Catholic for excommunication, but as the world now has a liberal view towards it, the Pope, with a stroke of his sacerdotal pen has removed the pain of eternal punishment attached to it.
-This tells a lot about the man-centered system of Catholicism and its grossly unbiblical view of sin.
+This tells a lot about the man-centered system of Catholicism.
 Priests can even encourage some sins:

 Priests are in fact, mandated to resort to different tactics to draw out confessions of secret sins from the penitents: